 Of course, the historical charm was lost with the replacement of Maelstrom.
 Now, you visit the fictional country of Arendelle and see animatronics featuring everyone’s favorite Frozen characters.
 Given the popularity of Frozen, you can expect long wait times throughout most of the day.

-Below is a quick reference chart that gives details about Frozen Ever After.
+Here is a quick reference chart for Frozen Ever After.